Rishi Saxena Hum-Dum's Bollywood Album Song Released Under "RS Movie Images" Banner - ExBulletin

 Hum Dum was released on November 17, 2022 on “RSMI Entertainment”, the official YouTube channel.
 This beautiful scrapbook song is about love, romance and acceptance.
 If you’ve given up on love, let’s shift gears and look at “alternative” forms of love.
 Watch this romantic song from the video album, “Hum-Dum,” to show your appreciation for love and romance.

 This story is provided by GPRC.
-ANI will not be responsible for the content of this article.
+ANI shall in no way be responsible for the content of this article.
 (ANI/GPRC)

 |